 - January 7, 2020 – CNBC has added airline pilot to its best paying jobs list of 2020, the first time the position has appeared on its list.
 They report a salary of $146,600.

-Being an airline pilot has always offered a rewarding career and now more so than ever!
+Being an airline pilot has always offered a rewarding career and now more so than ever.
 Therefore, do your research to make sure you receive the best flight training possible and best job offer possible.
 Pilots can spend a lot of time away from home and experience irregular schedules, so join the airline that fits your priorities.